The best Speechify alternative for Mac in 2026

 - One-time purchase, no subscription

-- Chapter navigation, bookmarks, notes for long-form documents
+- Excellent for long-form: chapter navigation, bookmarks, notes

 Cons

-- Reads inside its own app — no system-wide hotkey
+- Reads inside its own app — no system-wide hotkey, no Safari integration

 How to pick

-- If you maintain a queue of imported PDFs and EPUBs and read them in long sittings, you want a document reader.
-NaturalReader or Voice Dream are the right shape; pay for them and skip Aloud.
+- If you read PDFs and EPUBs in long sessions — books, research papers, reports — you want a document reader.
+That's NaturalReader Premium or Voice Dream.

 Is Speechify still worth it?